RenneLab/hybkit/README.rst

         ============================= ===========================================================
         Pipeline                      Description
         ============================= ===========================================================
-        Type/miRNA Analysis           Quantify the sequence and miRNA types in a hyb file Target Analysis               Analyze targets of a set of miRNAs from a single experiment
+        Type/miRNA Analysis           Quantify sequence types and miRNA types in a hyb file Target Analysis               Analyze targets of a set of miRNAs from a single experimental replicate
         Grouped Target Analysis       Analyze and plot targets of a set of miRNAs from pooled experimental replicates
         Fold Analysis                 Analyze and plot predicted miRNA folding patterns in